 R: Hi Anna!
-Thank you for granting us this interview for our ZenARTist Series.
+Thank you for granting us at ZenART this interview for our ZenARTist Series.
 For this particular series, we will be interviewing different artists from all over the world to feature them and their works (mostly talking to them about their respective art practices, tips, and pieces of advice).
 We are so happy to have you with us on board!

 A: – Oh, it’s a big honour for me.
 I am thrilled about being here, and I will answer your questions with pleasure.